coleygroup/dipolar_cycloaddition_dataset/README.md

 ## Final dataset

-The `.csv` file, containing the curated final dataset, can be found in the main directory (`output_reaction_profiles_finalized.csv`).
-The geometries and energies for each of the reactions can be found at xxx.
+The `.csv` file, containing the curated final dataset, as well as the geometries and energies for each of the reactions and benchmarking data (in `.zip`) format, can be found in the `final_data_files` directory.

 ## References